 The Post-Licensure concentration is open only to students who hold a California license as a Registered Nurse.
 This program builds on the previous education of the Associate Degree in Nursing to provide students with the theoretical perspectives, concepts and skills required for a Bachelor’s Degree in Nursing.

-The B.S. in Nursing degree with a Post-Licensure concentration requires 120 semester units, many of which are transferable from the student’s Associate Degree nursing program.
+The B.S. in Nursing degree with a Post-Licensure concentration requires 120 semester units, many of which are transferable from the student’s Associate Degree Nursing program.
 Units may also be earned through credit by examination, which is given for successful completion of the NCLEX-RN.
-The Nursing major with a Post-Licensure concentration includes nursing prerequisites, 14 units of core courses and electives, and an additional 23 semester units in the concentration, and can be completed in one year, (2 semesters and summer session).
+The nursing major with a Post-Licensure concentration includes nursing prerequisites, 14 units of core courses and electives, and an additional 23 semester units in the concentration.

 To be eligible for the Post-Licensure concentration, a student must:

-- Meet minimum prerequisite GPA requirements.
+Meet minimum GPA requirements.
 See website for details.

 General information on the program, admission criteria and application procedures may be obtained from the Department of Nursing.
 To be considered for admission, students must complete two application forms: